About

 Background

-This is a 2-year program, developing a research-backed and tested framework for the use of LEAs.
+ARICA began as a 2-year program, developing a research-backed and tested application for the use of LEAs.
 It symbolises the European Commission’s firm priority in the fight against child sexual abuse and exploitation.
+Today, ARICA is in operational use, with users at 50 law enforcement agencies from 25 countries, and remains under active development.

 Funded by the European Union.